Use barn wood or reclaimed wood (fence pickets work great) to make this easy DIY wood cross with a flower vase.

 Here is a look at all the recessed holes ready for the screws.
 Just be sure to add some wood glue between each of the joints before screwing them together.

-To hang the glass jar, I wrapped some 20 gauge wire around the neck of the jar, but underneath one of the screw rings so it doesn’t slip.
+To hang the glass jar, wrap some 20 gauge wire (or picture frame wire will also work well for this) around the neck of the jar, but underneath one of the screw rings so it doesn’t slip.
+Form the wire into a thin loop, twist the ends, and then snip with wire cutters.
+Then, wrap twine around the lip of the jar to cover the wire.

 How beautiful for Easter and beyond.
 Love it!
 Sharing on G+ Thank you for sharing on Merry Monday!
 Hope to see ya next week!